mjclemente/mjclemente.github.io/_posts/2020-12-22-sharing-pictures-sms-smart-frame.md

 - Every household gets a picture frame.
 - A phone number is shared with everyone.
 This is the "Shared Photos" number.
-- Pictures sent via text to the Shared Photos number show up on all the frames automatically.
+- Pictures texted to the Shared Photos number show up on all the frames automatically.
 - Everyone enjoys their day, occasionally stopping to see the new pictures that others have shared.

 The problem to be solved, then, was how to get the pictures from the text messages to the frames.